 Approximately 20% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
 Each manuscript is assigned to two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is usually at most 25 days.
-The approximate rejection rate is 50%.
-The final decision on the acceptance of a manuscript for publication is made by the meeting of Editorial Board members.
+The period from submission to the first decision is up to 18 days.
+The approximate rejection rate is 19%.
+The final decision on the acceptance of a manuscript for publication is made by the Editor-in-Chief, Deputy Editor-in-Chief, or responsible editor.